 Instructions for the Team Description Paper

-The Team Description Paper (TDP) must have 4 - 6 pages, detailing information on the technical and scientific approach of the team's approach, while including also the following:
+The Team Description Paper (TDP) must have 4 - 6 pages, detailing information on the technical and scientific approaches of the team, while including also the following:

 - Team Name